mondoohq/ansible-mondoo/README.md

-# Mondoo Client Ansible Role
+# Mondoo Package Ansible Role

-This role installs the Mondoo Client on Linux and Windows servers.
+This role installs `cnquery` and `cnspec` on Linux and Windows servers.

 It does:

-- Installs the signed `mondoo` package
+- Installs the signed `cnquery` and `cnspec` binaries
-- Registers Mondoo Client with Mondoo Platform
+- Registers `cnquery` and `cnspec` with Mondoo Platform
-- Enables the systemd service
+- Enables the `cnspec` service on Linux and Windows

 It supports: